tempestphp/tempest-docs/src/Web/Documentation/content/main/0-getting-started/01-getting-started.md

 ## Installation

-Thanks to Tempest's design, you can install the whole framework or individual components, both in new projects and existing ones.
+Because of Tempest's design, you can install the whole framework or individual components, both in new projects and existing ones.
 It's even possible to use Tempest in existing projects, alongside other frameworks.

 Start by creating a project from scratch: